Transgender language glossary

 A person may not know they have an intersex condition until they reach puberty and their body changes differently than expected, however most people who are diagnosed with an intersex condition were diagnosed at birth.

 When an intersex infant is born with ambiguous external genitalia, parents and clinicians typically assign them a binary sex and perform surgical operations to conform the infant’s body to that assignment.
-This practice is oppressive and is increasingly recognised as unethical and abusive; as intersex adults are speaking out against having been made to undergo potentially harmful medical procedures which they did not consent to.
+However this practice is oppressive and is increasingly recognised as unethical and abusive; as a result of intersex adults speaking out against having been made to undergo potentially harmful medical procedures which they did not consent to.

 Being intersex does not necessarily imply anything regarding one’s gender, anatomy, orientation, or trans status.